mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

-**Damage is the most important part of Genshin Impact's combat system.** So I pick this part as the first chapter of all the mechanic articles.<br>
+**Damage is one of the most important part of a game's combat system.** So I pick this part as the first chapter of all the mechanic articles.<br>
 When characters, enemies or some gadgets attack their targets, they generally deal **damage** (abbreviated as **DMG**) based on their own and their targets' attributes.<br>
 Note: A single instance of damage cannot exceed 9,999,999.
 HP loss is not damage.<br>
 # General Damage Formula